Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.16
+- Finally fixed all remaining missing translations.
+- Added English translation for Flying Stopped notification.
+- Added two new optional chat tabs: Audio Log and Combat Log.
+	Both are disabled by default.
+There are options to enable them under Chat > Options > Chat Settings.<br>
+	The Audio Log just contains the sku audio output history like zones, names, etc.<br>
+	The Combat Log contains the same combat log that sighted players have in their chat frame.<br>
+	Combat log entries are filtered.
+There are 3 pre-definied filters: Everything (default), My Actions, and What happend to me?<br>
+	Go to Chat > Options > Chat Settings > Combat Log > Filters to select a specific filter.<br>
+	You can add additional customized filters via Chat > Options > Chat Settings > Combat Log > Filters > New filter.<br>
+	Under each filter are three categories to specify what the filter is showning: events, source, destination.
+Enable the appropiate values in those cateogries, to modify a filter.
+- Fixed a chat bug that was unintentionally deleting the chat tabs history on zone transfers if Delete History On Login was enabled.
+History will now be deleted on login only, as intended.

 ## Changes in Sku r35.15
 - Fall sound will now stop after a few seconds on max pitch if you're falling endless.
 - Fixed more words/string without translations that could lead to fatalities.